-Data warehouses support a limited number of concurrent users compared to operational systems.
-The data warehouse is separated from front-end applications and it relies on complex queries, thus necessitating a limit on how many people can use the system simultaneously.
+In contrast, data warehouses support a limited number of concurrent users.
+A data warehouse is separated from front-end applications, and using it involves writing and executing complex queries.
+These queries are computationally expensive, and so only a small number of people can use the system simultaneously.

 Database Use Cases

-Database use cases are related to the day-to-day transactional requirements in an organization.
+Databases process the day-to-day transactions in an organization.
 Some examples of database applications include: